Admiralty Islands campaign: Battle for the beachhead

 Chase pulled his troops back into a tight perimeter.
 There was no barbed wire, so the whole area had to be covered.
 The ground was hard coral, which was good for airbase construction but made it difficult to dig foxholes.
 The twelve .50 calibre (12.7mm) machine guns were positioned in the front line.
 There was fighting throughout the night as small groups of Japanese attempted to infiltrate the position.
 An airdrop of ammunition was requested.
 A break in the weather allowed three B-25s of the 38th US Bomb Group to drop supplies at 08:30.
 Four B-17s of the 375th Troop Carrier Group each dropped three tons of supplies, including blood plasma, ammunition, hand grenades, and barbed wire.
 Some of the ammunition fell beyond the perimeter but for some reason men who moved out to retrieve it were not fired upon.

-The Japanese were not expected to make another effort until dark but at around 16:00 a Japanese patrol was discovered that had somehow managed to infiltrate the perimeter in broad daylight and penetrate to within 35 yd of General Chase's command post.
+The Japanese were not expected to make another effort until dark but at around 16:00 a Japanese patrol was discovered that had somehow managed to infiltrate the perimeter in broad daylight and penetrate to within 35 yd of Chase's command post.
 A sniper fired on the command post, and fire was directed at the patrol.
 Major Julio Chiaramonte, S-2 (intelligence officer) of the task force, set out with four men to silence the sniper.
 As his party closed in, there were a series of explosions.
 Three Japanese had committed suicide with hand grenades, while another had committed seppuku with his sword.
 Fifteen dead officers and sergeants were counted, including Captain Baba, the commander of the Japanese battalion which made the attack the preceding night.
 The Japanese launched another attack on the perimeter at 17:00 but could make little progress in the face of American firepower.